coastwatch-training/CoastWatch-Tutorials/Tutorial2-timeseries-compare-sensors/R/Tutorial2-timeseries_compare_sensors.md

     ERDDAP_Node <- "https://coastwatch.pfeg.noaa.gov/erddap/"

-### Get monthly seawifs data, which starts in 1997.
+### Get monthly SeaWiFS data, which starts in 1997.

 Go to ERDDAP to find the name of the dataset for monthly SeaWIFS data: erdSW2018chlamday